mcboyd-bu/Website/docs/simulation.rst

   :align: center

 Make sure that you have created an X server with XLaunch (See step 1 of Running a Program above).
 Unfortunately, you will need to run XLaunch every time you restart your computer.

+**4. (Mac): RacecarSim responds to keyboard input but does not correctly respond to input from my Xbox 360 controller.
+For example, certain buttons/joysticks register as other buttons/joysticks or do nothing at all.**

+Make sure that you have installed the current Xbox 360 controller driver, as described in :ref:`simulation_drivers`.